drifted-in/genopro-core/README.md

 - they have to be written in Visual Basic script
 - they have to be executed in GenoPro as they rely on some internal objects

-For one very specific report I've used Java for parsing data directly from GNO files.
-Later on I've used improved parser for another report.
-I've realized it would be helpful to transform my code into lightweight library which could be used by anybody.
+A long time ago, for one particular report, I used Java to parse data directly from GNO files.
+Later on, I used an improved parser for another report.
+I've realized it would be helpful to transform my code into a lightweight library that anybody could reuse.

 ## Limitations